Aviatrix custom NFT plane with volatility slider and three-seed verifier

 At 97% RTP the crash distribution approximates 0.97/m: 2x lands in ~48% of rounds, 5x in ~19%, 10x in ~9.7%.
 These numbers shift with the Variable Volatility slider.
 At low volatility 2x-3x hits become more frequent but 10x+ gets rarer.
 At high volatility 2x-3x falls and 10x+ rises.
 Expected value stays pinned to 97% RTP regardless of slider position.

 Aviatrix uses the same geometric crash distribution that Aviator established, with the scale factor pinned to the 97% RTP.
-At default volatility the formula is approximately 0.97 / m, meaning 2x lands in ~48% of rounds, 5x in ~19%, 10x in ~9.7%.
+At default volatility the formula is about 0.97 / m, meaning 2x lands in ~48% of rounds, 5x in ~19%, 10x in ~9.7%.
 The Variable Volatility slider reshapes this distribution without changing the underlying RTP.

 Target multiplier Probability to reach What it means in 100 rounds